Hints for a Geon from Causal Dynamic Triangulations: Defining a geon correlation function

 In flat space-time states are (exponentially) screened in spatial directions.
 For a free particle in an isotropic space this screening mass would be the same as the pole mass.
 Since the CDT results do not suggest very strong gravitational interactions \cite{Ambjorn:2012jv,Loll:2019rdj}, it appears in this exploratory study justifiable to use the spatial screening mass as a proxy.
 This leaves the problem of comparing the same spatial structure across different configurations.
 However, the path integral of CDT at the simulation point is dominated by configurations, which individually are already close to a de Sitter universe \cite{Ambjorn:2012jv,Loll:2019rdj}, which we observe from our simulations, as well.

 Thus, we define a cosmological time $\tau$, by setting it to zero at the (fat) foliation slice, where the spatial volume, approximated by the number of simplices, is maximal.
 All our measurements will be at fixed cosmological time relative to this origin, per configuration.
 Thus, the cosmological time is comparable between configurations.
-We then investigate spatial correlation functions \be C_{OO}(\tau,s)= \la \sum_{xy} \delta_{d(x,y),s} O(\tau,x) O(\tau,y)\ra . \ee \no For the operators $O$ we choose $1$, $Q$, and $Q^2$, as defined in section \ref{s:tech}, where the unit operator effectively measures volume fluctuations.
+We then investigate spatial correlation functions \be C_{OO}(\tau,s)= \la \sum_{xy} \delta_{d(x,y),s} O(\tau,x) O(\tau,y)\ra . \ee \no For the operators $O$ we choose $1$, $Q$, $Q^2$, and $R$, as defined in section \ref{s:tech}, where the unit operator effectively measures volume fluctuations.
 For all but the unit operator we also employ the subtracted versions, which are created in the same way as in \cite{vanderDuin:2024pxb,Ambjorn:1998vd}, in particular as $O\to O-\bar{O}=\Delta O$.
-We note that for $Q$, by virtue of \pref{ricci}, this should be very close to the continuum Ricci quantities.

 Finally, as noted already in section \ref{s:tech}, \pref{corr1} averages radially, and thus the number of suitable points increases with $s$.
 This increase is affected implicitly by the availability of points at a given distance, which in turn is affected by the structure of the manifold, and in an integral is giving rise to a factor $\sqrt{-\det g}$ of the metric.
 The first requires to normalize with the volume, the second with covariant volume.
-Following \cite{vanderDuin:2024pxb} we do this by building a normalized correlator \be D_{OO}(\tau,s)=\frac{C_{OO}(\tau,s)}{C_{11}(\tau,s)}\nn. \ee \no On any classical manifold, $C_{11}$ could be calculated exactly, but here it is a quantum observable itself, quantifying the correlation of volume fluctuations \cite{vanderDuin:2024pxb}.
+Following \cite{vanderDuin:2024pxb} we do this by building a normalized correlator \be D_{OO}(\tau,s)=\frac{C_{OO}(\tau,s)}{C_{11}(\tau,s)}\nn, \ee \no ensuring $D_{11}=1$.
+On any classical manifold, $C_{11}$ could be calculated exactly, but here it is a quantum observable itself, quantifying the correlation of volume fluctuations \cite{vanderDuin:2024pxb}.
+Moreover, by determining $C_{11}$ from the same pair sampling algorithm as $C_{OO}$, this will also correct for any non-uniformity in the sampling in the stochastic estimator.

 Thus, $D_{OO}$ for $O=Q$ is a curvature-curvature correlator.
 Such a correlator, viewed as a correlator of gauge invariant interpolating operators for a geon, could indeed carry particle information \cite{Maas:2019eux,Maas:2022lxv}.
 If we are in a suitable distance window, we would expect that these function shows the same behavior as propagators in a flat-space quantum field theory, especially if the curvature is not too strong, i.\ e.\ a more or less exponential decay.
 Furthermore, as $Q^2$ has the same quantum numbers, an invariant scalar, a quasi-asymptotic state should appear in the same way also in the correlator $D_{Q^2Q^2}$, reflecting the fact that the choice of interpolating operator is arbitrary in the construction of the Lehmann-Symanczyk-Zimmermann (LSZ) reduction.